Guru Granth Sahib: Weapons in front of the Guru Granth Sahib

-For this reason, weapons are meant to be kept in front of the Guru Granth Sahib, in Sikhism.
+For this reason, weapons are meant to be kept in front of the Guru Granth Sahib.

 Contributors

 The Guru Granth Sahib contains predominantly hymns of the following Sikh Gurus: Guru Nanak, Guru Angad, Guru Amar Das, Guru Ram Das, Guru Arjan and Guru Teg Bahadur.
 Whilst these six gurus are widely accepted as having their writings included in the Guru Granth Sahib, there are some who argue compositions of Guru Har Rai and Guru Gobind Singh are also included.
 A Salok Mahalla Satvan (7) and Dohra Mahalla Dasvan (10) have been attributed by some to the seventh and tenth gurus, respectively.
 It also contains hymns and verses of thirteen Hindu Bhakti movement sant poets (saints) and two Muslim saint poets.
 There are also idolatry verses for the Gurus such as Guru Nanak fused into some pages, those composed by bards (Bhatts).
 The hymns and verses are different lengths, some very long, others being just a few line verses.
 Twenty-two of the thirty-one ragas contain the contributions of bhagats.
 The following is a list of contributors whose hymns are present in the Guru Granth Sahib as well as the number of hymns they contributed: